ADVANCED TUTORIALS

 access to clarify external stuff

 What does this mean?
 If you have post-its stuck on the computer screen, notes about a meeting in a notebook, or tasks captured in other applications, you can clarify them without having to previously capture them in FacileThings.
-When you click on that button you enter in Clarify mode, but this time with a blank template that you must fill in:
+When you click on that button you’ll enter Clarify mode, but this time with a blank template that you must fill in:

 clarifying external stuff